BrendanTWhite/DatabaseMask/README.md

 Ever wanted to use a copy of your Production database in your test environments?
 But you can't, because it's a security risk?

-Now, you can get a copy of the Production database and mask just the values that need masking
-- names, phone numbers, email addresses etc - while keeping your data otherwise intact.
+Now, you can get a copy of the Production database and mask just the values that need masking - names, phone numbers, email addresses etc - while keeping your data otherwise intact.

 ## Installation

+From the command line run:

 `composer require brendantwhite/databasemask`